nrinaudo/kantan.csv/_tut/arbitrary_types_as_cells.md

 layout: tutorial
 title: "Encoding arbitrary types as cells"
 section: tutorial
-sort: 11
+sort_order: 11
 ---
 We've seen in a [previous post](collections_as_rows.html) how to encode collections as CSV rows.
 Exactly *how* that happened and how individual elements of the collection were turned into CSV cells was sort of glossed over, though.
 In this tutorial, we'll take a deeper look at the underlying mechanism.

 ## General mechanism